nyggus/easycheck/tests/doctests/use_in_testing_doctest.rst

     ...    """
     ...    return [string] * k

-When you run doctests, everything will go fine, as in the below simulation of the corresponding doctests from the above docstring:
+When you run doctests, all tests will run without error, as in the below simulation of the corresponding doctests from the above docstring:

 .. code-block:: python